guettli/programming-guidelines/README.md

 be not clear yet where the meeting will be.
 Most developers will make the ForeignKey optional (nullable).
 WAIT: This will create a condition in your data structure.
 There is a way easier solution: Create a place called "unknown".
-Use this as default, avoid nullable columns.
+Use this [senitel value](https://en.wikipedia.org/wiki/Sentinel_value) as default.
 This data structure (without a nullable ForeignKey) makes implementing the GUI much easier.